 Meadowood Resort // 900 Meadowood Lane, St. Helena // Website

 As the last rays of sun fall below the valley ridge, it is time to start thinking about dinner.
-A perfect introduction to Napa Valley dining is Archetype, a wine-country influenced restaurant in St. Helena.
+A perfect introduction to Napa Valley dining is The Charter Oak, a wine-country influenced restaurant in St. Helena.
 The town of St. Helena is small and charming so you should plan to arrive in town a little before your reservation to give you a chance to stroll and explore the nearby shops and galleries.

 A weekend getaway shouldn’t feel rushed.
 After you wake-up (the beds are so comfortable that you may be surprised by how late it is), consider ordering breakfast from room service and enjoy a leisurely morning on your terrace without having to get out of your plush bathrobe.
 If you are feeling more energetic, you can get a little exercise before breakfast by going on a hike on one of the many scenic trails crossing the resort (which are thoughtfully stocked with water bottle stations along the way) to the top of the ridge for amazing views of the surrounding area.